 All right, 24 now till the top of the hour.

-The president's speaking out about North Korea, and so he's incendiary.
+The president's speaking out about North Korea.

 His words may start something horrible.

-And I'm sitting there and I'm thinking, really, guys, is you know, we tried to bribe the guy.
+And I'm sitting there and I'm thinking, really, guys, you know, we tried to bribe the guy.

 Bill Clinton assured us this is a good deal for the American people.

-And by the way, Hillary gave 20% of our plutonium to uh Putin and Russia, but that's not a conspiracy in any way.
+And by the way, Hillary gave 20% of our plutonium to Putin and Russia, but that's not a conspiracy in any way.

-And many people that I know, love, and respect, and people that have been in warfare and studied warfare their entire lives, all say there really isn't any good answer.
+And many people that I know, love, and respect and people that have been in warfare and studied warfare their entire lives all say there really isn't any good answer.

-I mean, even under a best case scenario, if if Kim Jong-un is dedicating himself to creating mass destruction and continues to saber rattle and continues to build his ICBMs and the world can't face such a threat, and if the world has to act, then we find ourselves in the difficult precarious position of having to act, even if China joins us.
+I mean, even under a best case scenario, if Kim Jong-un is dedicating himself to creating mass destruction and continues to saber rattle and continues to build his ICBMs and the world can't face such a threat, and if the world has to act, then we find ourselves in the difficult, precarious position of having to act, even if China joins us.

 China has said, North Korea, you are on your own if you strike first.

-Okay, you're gonna incinerate North Korea.
+Okay, you're going to incinerate North Korea.

-Does he launch weapons at Guam, South Korea, Seoul, uh China, and Japan before our weapons actually even get there?
+Does he launch weapons at Guam, South Korea, Seoul, China, and Japan before our weapons actually even get there?

 And what is the nuclear fallout?

-Now there's another scenario as well.
+Now, there's another scenario as well.

-but just launched from the atmosphere, an electromagnetic pulse would literally shut down the electric grid in this country, dismantle every appliance, water systems, food distribution, and much more, but not just for hours, not just for days, but for weeks, months, and the possibility even longer.
+And I just, out of sheer interest over the years, and they've been the subject of spy novels and doomsday novels, et cetera, but just launched from the atmosphere, an electromagnetic pulse would literally shut down the electric grid in this country, dismantle every appliance, water systems, food distribution, and much more, but not just for hours, not just for days, but for weeks, months, and the possibility even longer.

-Anyway, a person that has caught my interest, he works with the Toronto Sun is a calm this Anthony Furies is with us and he actually wrote the bull book about pulse attack, the real story behind the secret weapon that can destroy North America.
+Anthony Furies is with us, and he actually wrote the book about Pulse Attack, the real story behind the secret weapon that can destroy North America.

 How are you?

-Hey Sean, I'm great.
+Hey, Sean, I'm great.

 Great to be back on the program.